-Open the Device Security > Authentication List dialog.
+☐ Open the Device Security > Authentication List dialog.

 The dialog displays the authentication lists that are set up.

-show authlists To display the authentication lists that are set up. □ Deactivate the authentication list for those applications by means of which no access to the device is performed, for example 8021x. ☐ In the Active column of the authentication list defaultDot1x8021AuthList, unmark the checkbox. $\ \square$ Apply the settings temporarily.
+show authlists To display the authentication lists that are set up. ☐ Deactivate the authentication list for those applications by means of which no access to the device is performed, for example 8021x. ☐ In the Active column of the authentical checkbox. tion list defaultDot1x8021AuthList, unmark the ☐ Apply the settings temporarily.
 To do this, click the 🗸 button. authlists disable defaultDot1x8021AuthList To deactivate the authentication list defaultDot1x8021AuthList.
-Ad ljust the settings ample: Set up a separate authentication list luded in the authentication list $\mathtt{defaultLog}$ for the application ${\tt WebInterface}$ which is by default ${\tt inAuthList.}$ The device forwards authentication requests to a RADIUS server in the network.
+Ad ljust the settings ample: Set up a separate authentication list luded in the authentication list defaultLog for the application WebInterface which is by default ginAuthList.
+The device forwards authentication requests to a RADIUS server in the network.
 As a fall-back solution, the device authenticates users using the local user management.
-To do this, perform the following steps: □ Create an authentication list loginGUI. □ Open the Device Security > Authentication □ Click the button. □ The dialog displays the Create window □ Enter a meaningful name in the National In this example, enter the name 1 of Click the Ok button. □ The device adds a table row. v. ame field. enable To change to the Privileged EXEC mode. configure authlists add loginGUI To change to the Configuration mode.
-To add the authentication list logingui. ☐ Select the policies for the authentication list loginGUI. ect the value reject to help prevent further fall-back.
-Apply the settings temporarily.
-To do this, click the 🗸 button.

-authlists set-policy loginGUI radius local reject reject reject To assign the policies radius , local and reject to the authentication list loginGUI. show authlists To display the authentication lists that are set up.
-Assign an application to the authentication ı list loginGUI. ☐ Open the Device Security > Authentication on List dialog. $\ \square$ In the table, select the authentication list loginGUI. ☐ Click the ations window. ☐ Click the application WebInterface to highlight it. □ Click the Ok button.
+To do this, perform the following steps: □ Create an authentication list loginGUI. □ Open the Device Security > Authentication □ Click the button. □ Enter a meaningful name in the Nation In this example, enter the name 1 control Click the Ok button. □ The device adds a table row. v. ame field. enable To change to the Privileged EXEC mode. configure authlists add loginGUI To change to the Configuration mode.
+To create the authentication list loginGUI. ☐ Select the policies for the authentication list loginGUI. ☐ In the Policy 1 column, select the value ☐ In the Policy 2 column, select the value ☐ In the Policy 3 to Policy 5 columns, select ☐ Apply the settings temporarily.
+To do authlists set-policy loginGUI radius local reject reject To assign the policies radius, local and reject to the authentication list loginGUI. show authlists To display the authentication lists that are set up. ☐ Assign an application to the authentication list loginGUI. ☐ Open the Device Security > Authenticati ion List dialog. \square In the table, select the authentication list loginGUI. □ Click the button.
+The dialog displays the Allocate applications window. □ Click the application WebInterface to highlight it. □ Click the Ok button.
 The dialog displays the updated settings: The Dedicated applications column of authentication list loginGUI displays the application WebInterface.
 The Dedicated applications column of authentication list defaultLoginAuthList does not display the application WebInterface anymore. ☐ Apply the settings temporarily.
 To do this, click the ✓ button. show appllists To display the applications and the allocated lists. appllists set-authlist WebInterface loginGUI To assign the loginGUI application to the authentication list WebInterface.